Chiefs banked on rookie returns to reach Super Bowl - NewsBreak

 The pressure on the four last Sunday night went soaring on the game’s fourth play, when one of the few veterans in the secondary — L’Jarius Sneed — was sidelined by a concussion.
 Yet they were undaunted.

-“Obviously there was concern,” Reid said, when asked about his rookies playing so much so soon, “but there was an optimism that it can be done.
+“Obviously there was a concern.
+But there was an optimism that it can be done.
 Then the kids, just their work ethic — they showed us this in training camp.
 They showed it all the way through the season.
-If they got beat, they came back and fought back.”
+If they got beat, they came back and fought back,” said Reid when asked about his rookies playing so much so soon,

 Indeed, all of them took regular-season lumps.
 But you wouldn’t know it by the playoffs.